Space History Photo: Irwin Next to Rover

-In this historical photo from the U.S. space agency, Apollo 15 Lunar Module pilot James B. Irwin loads-up the "Rover", Lunar Roving Vehicle (LRV) with tools and equipment in preparation for the first lunar extravehicular activity (EVA-1) at the Hadley-Apennine landing site on July 31, 1971.
+In this historical photo from the U.S. space agency, Astronaut James B. Irwin, Lunar Module pilot, works at the Lunar Roving Vehicle during the first Apollo 15 lunar surface extravehicular activity (EVA-1) at the Hadley-Apennine landing site in July 31, 1971.

-A portion of the Lunar Module (LM) "Falcon" is on the left.
-The undeployed Laser Ranging Retro-Reflector (LR-3) lies atop the LM's Modular Equipment Stowage Assembly (MESA).
-This view is looking slightly West of South.
-Hadley Delta and the Apennine Front are in the background to the left.
-St. George crater is approximately 5 kilometers (about 3 statute miles) in the distance behind Irwin's head.
+The shadow of the Lunar Module "Falcon" is in the foreground.
+This view is looking northeast, with Mount Hadley in the background.
+This photograph was taken by Astronaut David R. Scott, Commander.

 Each weekday, SPACE.com looks back at the history of spaceflight through photos (archive).